rvarun11/acme-run/TESTS.md

 ### Tests - services_test.go

-1. **TestZoneService_CreateZoneManager**: Tests creating a zone manager, verifying successful creation and ID generation.

-2. **TestZoneService_CreateTrail**: Confirms the creation of a trail, checking for a valid ID and error-free operation.
+1. **TestZoneService_CreateTrail**: Confirms the creation of a trail, checking for a valid ID and error-free operation.

-3. **TestZoneService_CreateShelter**: Verifies the creation of a shelter, ensuring it is properly registered with a unique ID.
+2. **TestZoneService_CreateShelter**: Verifies the creation of a shelter, ensuring it is properly registered with a unique ID.

-4. **TestZoneService_UpdateTrail**: Tests updating an existing trail, ensuring the changes are accurately reflected.
+3. **TestZoneService_UpdateTrail**: Tests updating an existing trail, ensuring the changes are accurately reflected.

-5. **TestZoneService_DeleteTrail**: Confirms the ability to delete a trail, verifying its removal from the system.
+4. **TestZoneService_DeleteTrail**: Confirms the ability to delete a trail, verifying its removal from the system.

-6. **TestZoneService_GetTrailByID**: Checks the retrieval of a trail by its ID, confirming accurate data fetching.
+5. **TestZoneService_GetTrailByID**: Checks the retrieval of a trail by its ID, confirming accurate data fetching.

-7. **TestZoneService_AddDuplicateTrail**: Tests the service's handling of duplicate trail creation, expecting an error.

-8. **TestZoneService_AddDuplicateShelter**: Verifies the service's response to creating a duplicate shelter, expecting an error.

-9. **TestZoneService_AddDuplicateZone**: Tests the service's ability to handle duplicate zone creation, expecting an error.